Dictionary » Positive Words » Discriminatory – Meaning, Definition, Synonyms and Antonyms

 1. What does discriminatory mean?

-It refers to unfair treatment of individuals or groups based on attributes like race, gender, age, or religion.
+Discriminatory means unfair treatment of individuals or groups based on attributes like race, gender, age, religion, or disability.

-No. Only discrimination that results in unfair or harmful treatment is considered discriminatory.
+No. People often use the terms in different ways, but in everyday discussion, only discrimination that leads to unfair or harmful treatment is considered discriminatory.

 3. Where does discriminatory behavior occur?

-It can appear in workplaces, schools, laws, public services, and daily interactions.
+It can appear in workplaces, schools, housing, public services, healthcare settings, and everyday interactions such as hiring, scheduling, or customer service.

 4. How can discriminatory policies be challenged?